Sandhya80/Custom-Flashcards/README.md

 ---

-Happy learning and enjoy practicing with your customized Flashcard Quizzes app!
+Happy learning and enjoy practicing with your Custom Flashcards app!